FLOATING STONE PRODUCTIONS

 Olympia Stone is an independent producer of documentary films about art and artists.
 Her production company, Floating Stone Productions, is based in Chapel Hill, NC.
 Her films probe the motivations and personal histories of eclectic artists as a way of providing insight into their work.

-Olympia is currently working on a documentary about the photorealist painter Richard Estes.
-She recently completed the feature length documentary, Double Take: The Art of Elizabeth King.
+Olympia's latest documentary, "Actually, Iconic: Richard Estes," about the photorealist painter Richard Estes, will be released in spring of 2020.
+Her documentary, Double Take: The Art of Elizabeth King, won the Jury Prize for Best Documentary Feature at the 2018 San Francisco DocFest Festival.
 Her short film, The Original Richard McMahan, premiered at the Tally Shorts Film Festival in January 2017 and won the Florida Favorite Award.

 In April 2015, her documentary Curious Worlds: The Art & Imagination of David Beck, premiered at the prestigious Full Frame Documentary Film Festival in Durham, NC and has been shown nationally and internationally.
 Curious Worlds aired on PBS in the fall of 2016.